nicholaswmin/fsm/README.md

 ### `fsm.transition(name)`

 Transition to another state, if allowed.

+If not, or if the transition does not exist at all, a `TransitionError` is thrown

 | name      | type     | description                              |